Visiting the Jesuit Missions in Paraguay makes for an incredible day trip. The two main missions are full of history and culture.

 Shops and Statues

-As we made our way towards the main cathedral, we strolled through the various workshops where the natives would build and forge the items needed to run the mission, including the massive bells that sat in the towers of the cathedral.
+As we made our way towards the main cathedral, we strolled through the various workshops where the Indigenous peoples would build and forge the items needed to run the mission, including the massive bells that sat in the towers of the cathedral.

 There is also a section that contains many of the archaeological finds from the ruins, including statues, facades and the thigh tiles used for the roofs of the structures.
 We learned that they were called “thigh tiles” because the clay pieces were actually shaped by being bent over the thighs of the workers.